Infineon/mtb-example-wifi-https-server/README.md

     - **cURL utility:**

-        - Ensure that the *cURL* utility has access to the *rootCA.crt*, *mysecurehttpclient.crt*, and *mysecurehttpclient.key* files generated in Step 3. cURL commands can be invoked from anywhere in the modus-shell.
+        - Ensure that the *cURL* utility has access to the *rootCA.crt*, *mysecurehttpclient.crt*, and *mysecurehttpclient.key* files generated in Step 3 of the [operation](#operation) section. cURL commands can be invoked from anywhere in the modus-shell.
 The command takes the argument such as `--cacert`, `--cert`, and `--key`, which indicates the file path to *rootCA.crt*, *mysecurehttpclient.crt*, and *mysecurehttpclient.key* respectively.

     - **Web browser:**

         - ***Mozilla Firefox:***

             1. Select **Options** > **Privacy & Security** (Windows) or **Preferences** > **Privacy & Security** (macOS and Ubuntu).

             2. Find the **Certificates** section and then click **View Certificates**.

                The browser displays the Certificate Manager dialog.

-            3. Click **Import** and select the *rootCA.crt* file generated in Step 3 and click **Open**.
+            3. Click **Import** and select the *rootCA.crt* file generated in Step 3 of the [operation](#operation) section and click **Open**.

             4. Trust this certificate authority to identify websites and email users and click **OK**.

                The *rootCA.crt* is now installed.

-            5. Similarly, import the client certificate *mysecurehttpclient.pfx* under **Your Certificates** on the Certificate Manager window.
-The certificate was generated with empty password; therefore, lea]ve it empty if it asks for a password during import.
+            5. Similarly, import the client certificate *mysecurehttpclient.pfx* file, generated in Step 3 of the [operation](#operation) section, under **Your Certificates** on the Certificate Manager window.
+The certificate was generated with empty password; therefore, leave it empty if it asks for a password during import.

         - ***Google Chrome and Internet Explorer on Windows:***